UnifiedKings/docker-hytale-server/README.md

 # Hytale Docker Server – First-Time Setup Guide

-This guide walks you through the **complete first-time setup** of the Hytale server using this Docker-based project.
+This guide walks you through the **complete first-time setup** of the Hytale server using Docker.
 This was tested and used on a Linux machine, so you may run into issues with Docker on Windows on the final step.

 ---